umbertogriffo/rag-chatbot/README.md

 * a Conversation-aware Chatbot (ChatGPT like experience).
 * a RAG (Retrieval-augmented generation) ChatBot.

+> [!NOTE]
+> We decided to utilize and refactor the `RecursiveCharacterTextSplitter` class from `LangChain` to properly chunk Markdown.

 The RAG Chatbot works by taking a collection of Markdown files as input and, when asked a question, provides the corresponding answer based on the context provided by those files.